knpuniversity/symfony/knpu/extra-doctrine-collections/refactoring-for-new-collections.md

 So our app is fixed, right?
 Well, not so fast.
 Go to `/admin/genus`: you might need to log back in - password `iliketurtles`.
 Our genus form is still *totally* broken.
-Ok, not error: but it doesn't even make sense anymore: our relationships is now more complex than checkboxes can handle.
-How would I set the `yearsStudied`?
+Ok, no error: but it doesn't even make sense anymore: our relationship is now more complex than checkboxes can handle.
+For example, how would I set the `yearsStudied`?

 Time to take this form up a level.